 Social Media Writing Prompt Bingo:

 If you’re involved in a writing group of some sort on Facebook or another social media site, copy one of the boards.
-You can find interesting prompts to use in the squares by going online and searching “writing prompts” (or “poetry prompts” or “journal prompts”, etc.) and write ones you think your group would find interesting.
+You can find interesting prompts to use in the squares by going online and searching “writing prompts” (or “poetry prompts” or “journal prompts”, etc.) and write prompts you think that your group would find interesting.
 Snap a picture of the board (make sure others can read it) and post it in your group and give a summary of these rules.
-Give a 24 hour time limit.
+Give a 24-hour time limit.

-People post their short stories, poems or other writings under the picture.
+People post their short stories, poems, or other writings under the picture.
 Be sure to call “time” at that 24-hour mark.
 Any writings submitted after that are not counted.
-Let others vote by clicking the “Like” or “Love” buttons.
+Let others vote with the “Like” or “Love” buttons.
 (NO other buttons are counted).
 Love = 2 points, Like = 1 point.